 Table 26 presents a summary of the recommended improvements for all the PNR facilities served by EDCTA.
-The overall development cost is expected to total \$3,809,900.
-Of this, the largest proportion of costs (68 percent) is for the El Dorado Hills PNR, followed by Cambridge PNR and Placerville Station.
+The overall development cost is expected to total \$3,618,800.
+Of this, the largest proportion of costs (71 percent) is for the El Dorado Hills PNR, followed by Cambridge PNR.
 The improvements will ensure that PNR facilities in western El Dorado County are well-prepared to serve transit passengers in the future.
 Key overall benefits of the improvement program outlined in this study are to provide adequate long-term PNR capacity for each community, provide bus loading areas at the PNRs that are adequate in size and can be efficiently served, solve circulation issues, expand bicycle and pedestrian access to the PNRs, and expand EV charging capacity.

-Type of Improveme nt
+Type of Improvement

-Development Bus Loading Passenger
+Development Loading Passenger

 Cost Parking Circulation Zone Facility EV Charging Ped/Bike

-El Dorado Hills \$2,584,200 \checkmark \checkmark \checkmark \checkmark \checkmark
+El Dorado Hills \$2,584,200

-Bass Lake Hills \$2,384,200 \$20,000
+Bass Lake Hills \$20,000 \square

-Cambridge \$854,500 $\overline{\mathbf{A}}$ $\mathbf{\nabla}$ $\mathbf{\nabla}$ $\overline{\mathbf{A}}$ $\overline{\mathbf{A}}$
+Cambridge \$854,500 \checkmark \square

-Ponderosa \$39,000 \checkmark \checkmark
+Ponderosa \$39,000 \square

-Central \$18,400 \checkmark
+Central \$18,400 \square

-Ray Lawyer Drive \$58,400 \checkmark \checkmark
+Ray Lawyer Drive \$58,400 \square

-Placerville Station \$235,400 \checkmark \checkmark \checkmark
+Placerville Station \$44,300

 Camino Heights \$0

-TOTAL \$3,809,900